Let’s be honest smoke on a gas grill most of the time is from burning grease.

 - Wait till it starts to smoke and then add your meat.
 I had some great results with an Amazen smoke tube as you can read here.

-You can also read my how to add more smoke to a pellet grill for more information.
+You can also read my article on how to add more smoke to a pellet grill for more information.

 Remember that it takes a while for the smoke to get in your meat.